sciZer0/7/v/README.md

 *Flexing as a culture, in a broad sense, might be described as showing that you are better than other people since you may do (have) the thing everyone else cannot do (have).
 For example, this may happen through spending significant money on a token proving your involvement in a unique (meaning historical) event.
 This is in a way the demonstration of domination, superiority.*

+Probably, there is no other value in the Bitcoin blockchain but its unique status of the 1st cryptocurrency.

-The Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price.
+Already now, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price.
 Over time, it might become even more clear to everyone — earlier Bitcoins might have a more price.

 One Satoshi is like one NFT, much like a specific NFT of the collection of the Crypto Punks.

-There is no other value in the Bitcoin blockchain but its unique status of the 1st cryptocurrency.

 Summarizing, all the fundamental problems of current blockchains can be solved only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.